 – Get a calculator.
 If you struggle to add, subtract, or multiply in your head, ask if you can keep a calculator at your desk to help save time.
 If your job requires more complex calculations, request a graphing or scientific calculator.

 – Use scratch paper.
 Use scratch paper during meetings so you can work out math problems as they come up.

 – Post tables and charts prominently.
 If multiplication is necessary for your job, for example, post a multiplication table near your work area.
 If your job requires conversions of measures, have a table with common conversion formulas in the common workspace.

 – Use jigs or pre-measurement guides.
 Some work requires the use of machinery or equipment.
 In these cases, request that tools like jigs be used to help guide your work or help you measure more accurately.

 – Make use of planning technology.
 Dyscalculia can make it difficult to plan your day or know when to transition to the next activity.
-Time management tools, like cellphone alarms or the Time Timer, can help you keep track of time while you’re working.
+Time management tools, like cellphone alarms, can help you keep track of time while you’re working.

 Since math is so prevalent in day-to-day life, a diagnosis of dyscalculia is never easy.
 But with the right accommodations — and a little understanding from parents, teachers, and supervisors — children and adults alike can build confidence in math and find the areas in which they thrive.